GCU Tenor Choral Scholarships

 Expectations of the Scholars

 There is scope for possible leadership development opportunities e.g leading occasional warm-ups and vocal coaching sessions during a regular Wednesday night rehearsal.
-Basic supportive piano skills are desirable but by no means essential.

 Support the choir publicity team with social media and content for the choir website documenting the scholarship scheme e.g a blog.